 Kneading is one of the most important stages of bread making.
 It is also the one that curiosity and endless possibility make bread bakers hooked in the craft.

 5. Additional ingredients

 Towards the end of mixing, extra ingredients can be added that would otherwise get crushed if they went in at the start of kneading.
-Common additions that I use are dried fruit, olives, cheese and herbs.
+Common additions that are used include dried fruit, olives, cheese and herbs.

 You can also add fats or a little extra water towards the end of kneading and knead for a few minutes longer to incorporate.
-These additions create additional texture and flavour in the bread.
+These additions change the texture, colour and flavour of the bread.

 Also known as the rest period, bulk fermentation can last from ten minutes to two or three days.
-During this period the dough ferments naturally creating flavour and structure.
+During this period the dough creates flavour and structure.
 It also allows the yeast to multiply in activity, ready to raise the bread.

-Dough that is being bulk fermented can go in the fridge to slow down the process and allow more flavour to be crafted.
+Bulk fermented dough can go in the fridge which slows down the process and allows more flavour to be crafted.